michaelsbradleyjr/vps-setup/README.md

     ...

 That's NVM telling me I haven't installed the version of node.js that I told it to `use` in `.sh_nvm`.

-So now I'll install it.
+NOTE:  In order to compile node.js, you'll need to have installed the `build-essential` and `libssl-dev` packages.
+I included them in the "helpful things" list above, but I could also install them separately:

+    $ sudo aptitude install build-essential libssl-dev

+With those prerequisites installed, I'm ready to run install node.js with NVM's help:

     -> % nvm install v0.5.1
     ...